Hojicha Hot Chocolate

-My Earl Grey Hot Chocolate is SUPER rich, but I lightened this one up a bit since I wanted to add the toasted marshmallows to let it melt into it.
+My Earl Grey Hot Chocolate is SUPER rich, but I lightened this one up a bit since I wanted to add the toasted marshmallows which sweetens the hot chocolate as it melts.

-I used a handheld milk frother (this one has lasted me the longest) to incorporate the white chocolate into the hojicha milk but you can always just use a whisk.
+I used a handheld milk frother to incorporate the white chocolate into the hojicha milk but you can always just use a whisk.

 Don’t ask how many mini marshmallows I ate testing this recipe.
 Spoiler alert: A CRAP LOAD.

 To toast the mini marshmallows, I used my trusty kitchen torch — it toasted the marshmallows in seconds.
 If you don’t have a torch, don’t worry, you can add in the marshmallows without toasting them and it’ll still taste delicious.

 2 cups milk (Any milk of your choice.)

 1 tablespoon hojicha loose leaf tea

 In a saucepan, heat milk on medium-low heat with hojicha tea.
 (Put the loose tea in a tea bag if you want to make it easier to strain it out after the steep.)
 Simmer for five minutes then turn off the heat.
 Let tea steep in milk for another five minutes off the heat.

 Strain out the tea leaves or discard the tea bag.
 Stir or whisk (if you want a bit of a froth) the white chocolate, honey, and vanilla extract into the hojicha milk until well combined.